Cranberry Stains - Cranberry Stain Removal

 Therefore, one of the most important tips for cranberry stain removal is to act as quickly as possible to remove the stain.

-However, even if you don't get to the stain from the cranberries for a while, with some patience and effort you will most likely be able to remove (or significantly lighten) the stain.
+However, even if you don't get to the spot for a while, with some patience and effort you will most likely be able to remove (or significantly lighten) the stain.

-Below are step by step instructions for how to remove cranberry juice stains and stains from cranberries, such as cranberry sauce stains, from fabric, upholstery and carpet.
+Below are step by step instructions for how to remove cranberry juice stains and stains from other delicacies, such as cranberry sauce stains, from fabric, upholstery and carpet.

-How To Remove Cranberry Juice Stains And Cranberry Sauce Stains From Fabric
+How To Remove Cranberry Juice And Sauce Stains From Clothing

-Step 1: Rinse the excess liquid from the fabric, and flush the stained area with cool water, being careful not to spread the stain from the cranberries further.
+Step 1: Rinse the excess liquid from the fabric, and flush the stained area with cool water, being careful not to spread the stain further.

 Step 2: Make a solution of half a teaspoon of liquid laundry detergent, mixed with a tablespoon of white vinegar, and a quart of cool water.
 Let the stained fabric soak in this solution for about 15 minutes.